-South Carolina sponsors one direct-sold and one advisor-sold 529 college savings plan.
-Both allow South Carolina families to deduct up to $426,000 from their state tax return, making the Palmetto State one of the most generous in the country.
-However, both plans offer investment menus that are not as vast as those in other states’ plans.
-Still, the direct option has some of the lowest fees we’ve seen.
-You can also find a financial advisor in your area to guide you through opening the advisor-sold option and create a personalized college savings blueprint.
+South Carolina sponsors two 529 college savings plans: a direct-sold option and an advisor-sold option.
+Both allow South Carolina families to contribute up to $500,000 per beneficiary and deduct 100% of their contributions on their state tax returns, making the Palmetto State one of the most generous in the country.
+Additionally, the direct option has some of the lowest fees we’ve seen.
+On the negative side, though, both plans offer investment menus that are not as vast as those in other states’ plans.
+If you decide to go the advisor-sold-plan route, use our free matching tool to find a fiduciary financial advisor in your area.

 |Plan Name||Program Type||How to Enroll||Fees|

 |Future Scholar: South Carolina 529 College Savings Plan Read Review||College Savings Plan||Direct-Sold||0.06% to 0.20%|

 |Future Scholar Advisor Plan Read Review||College Savings Plan||Advisor-Sold||0.61% to 1.26%|

 Future Scholar: South Carolina 529 College Savings Plan

 South Carolina's 529 college savings plan is called Future Scholar.
 Any U.S. citizen or legal resident can open an account and over the lifetime of the account contribute up to $500,000 per beneficiary—a high level compared to plans sponsored by other states.
 South Carolina families can also deduct up to $500,000 from their state taxable income, which is substantial compared to other states.
 The plan offers a variety of investment options, but you don’t have to be an experienced investor to open one.
 Your options include age-based portfolios, which automatically change their asset allocation, or the mix of stocks, bonds and other securities invested, in order to become less risky as your child gets closer to college age.

 How Do I Enroll in South Carolina’s 529 Plan?